unconnected-dev/javascript-18/_udemy/understanding_the_weird_parts/readme.txt

 A closure is created when a function returns another function that "remembers" the variables from its outer (parent) scope, even after the outer function has finished executing

+Callback Function
+A callback is a function that is passed as an argument to another function, to be executed after the completion of that function.
+Essentially, when the outer function finishes its execution, it "calls back" to the callback function provided

+bind

+The bind method creates a new function that, when called, has its `this` keyword set to a specific value.
+This is particularly useful for passing functions as callbacks while ensuring they maintain the correct context.
+The bind method can also accept additional arguments that will be prepended to the arguments provided to the bound function when it is called

+call

+The call method invokes a function with a specified this value and arguments provided individually.
+This is useful when you want to call a function and explicitly set its context.
+The first argument to call is the value to use as this, followed by any arguments the function expects

+apply

+The apply method is similar to call, but it accepts the arguments as an array (or an array-like object).
+This method is useful when you want to invoke a function with an array of arguments.
+Like call, the first argument is the value to use as this, and the second argument is an array of arguments